 11.1 The team is fully trained on all aspects of safeguarding and receive refresher training every two years.
-Further training has been undertaken on aspects such as transgender awareness, mental health, substance and alcohol abuse, attachment disorder, FII, Early intervention, Prevent and trauma related practice.
+Further training has been undertaken on aspects such as transgender awareness, mental health, self-harm, prevention of suicide, substance and alcohol abuse, attachment disorder, FII, Early intervention, Prevent, disinformation/misinformation, trauma related practice.